Moving to the Netherlands: Guide to Dutch visas and permits

 Dutch resident permits for different purposes of stay

-You can apply for a residence permit for different purposes of stay.
-Each has its own conditions, requirements, restrictions and length of validity.
+You must apply for a residence permit depending on your purpose of stay.
+Each Dutch permit has its own conditions, requirements, restrictions and length of validity.
 For more information, read the relevant article depending on your individual circumstances:

 - Joining a relative or spouse who is from EU/EEA/Switzerland